onnx/models/vision/object_detection_segmentation/ssd-mobilenetv1/README.md

 The notebook also details how the ONNX model was converted.

 ### References
-Tensorflow to Onnx conversion [tutorial](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb).
-The Juypter Notebook references how to run an evaluation on the SSD-MobilenetV1 model and export it as a saved model.
+Tensorflow to ONNX conversion [tutorial](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb).
+The notebook references how to run an evaluation on the SSD-MobilenetV1 model and export it as a saved model.
 It also details how to convert the tensorflow model into onnx, and how to run its preprocessing and postprocessing code for the inputs and outputs.

 ## Contributors